At my office, when we come back from Thanksgiving, everything is decorated for Christmas. I always enjoy seeing the front door that first day.

 A friend of mine is always taking pictures and she takes great pictures all the time - even with her cell phone.
 This is one of her photographs of her cats that she has allowed me to paint.
 I started to do a 5" x 7" but decided to do an ACEO instead.
 I'm glad because I think the small size fits it.

 Don’t grumble about each other, brothers and sisters, or you will be judged.
 For look—the Judge is standing at the door!

 The Austin Pastel Society is having their Annual Juried Member Exhibition with Juror and Judge Claudia Seymour.
 Each member could send in up to three images.
 I submitted these three:

 There is some stiff competition!
 To say we have some very talented artists in this group is an understatement.
 Whoever is selected, their art will hang in the Corridor of Art from March through May.
 We will find out who has been accepted in February.
 So. . .here's hoping I make it!

 James 1:4 (New International Version) Perseverance must finish its work so that you may be mature and complete, not lacking anything.

-I'm a Christian, a native Texan and a self-taught artist.
-I started out working mainly in graphite (pencil) but in the last couple of years have added pastels to my preferred mediums.
+I'm a Born Again Christian, a native Texan and a self-taught artist.
+I started out working mainly in graphite (pencil) but gravitated to pastels over the years.
 I love the vibrant, luminous color pastels offer.
 I try to do something creative every day and will share it with you here on my blog and sometimes I'll share bits and pieces of my life outside of art.
 Most all my art is for sale on my blog, if it doesn't state that it is for sale, ask me.
 I also do commissions.
-Feel free to visit my websites and browse through my galleries and visit my Etsy Store too - the links are below.
+Feel free to visit my website and browse through my galleries.

 If you shall confess with your mouth the Lord Jesus, and shall believe in your heart that God has raised Him from the dead, you shall be saved.
 For with the heart man believes unto righteousness; and with the mouth confession is made unto salvation.